Pearl Harbor Tours vs. Tickets

 The Arizona Memorial program lasts 75 minutes (1 hour 15 minutes).
 The movie is approximately 25 minutes and the remaining 50 minutes is the round trip boat ride and time on the Arizona Memorial.

 Tours provide additional free time to visit the museums and exhibits.
+See your chosen tour for full details.

 Food and Beverages